-What would Hollywood be without these furry favorites on-screen?
-These four-legged stars charmed audiences and left a special place in our hearts.
+What would Hollywood be without these furry favorites on screen?
+These four-legged stars charmed audiences and held a special place in our hearts.
 Look back at some of cinema’s canines!

 After his father, Pal, died, Pete, an American Pit Bull Terrier, took over the canine lead in the Our Gang shorts at the age of sixth months.
 While his dad had a natural ring around his right eye, Petey had to have the ring drawn on.
 The talented pup was able to lick his lips, peer through a window, or join in a pillow fight.
 Jackie Cooper said, “To stay a whole weekend with Peter… was my idea of glory and paradise combined.”

 Higgins, a mixed breed, learned over one hundred tricks for Benji.
-The 14 year old dog was a rescued from an animal shelter by Frank Inn, and when his origins became known, more than one million dogs were adopted.
+The 14-year-old dog was rescued from an animal shelter by Frank Inn, and when his origins became known, more than one million dogs were adopted.
 This blockbuster was also a favorite film of director Alfred Hitchcock’s.
 The role of Benji stayed in the family after Higgins retired because his daughter, Benjean, took the lead.

 Walt Disney originally didn’t think that Spike was the right dog for Old Yeller.
 The Labrador/Mastiff Mix was perceived as being too easygoing, so his trainer, Frank Weatherwax, worked with him to prove that he was the perfect choice.
 Spike came from a rescue and was purchased for only $3.
 But this canine cutie got the star treatment while making the film and had his own trailer to keep him cool in the California heat.
 Kevin Corcoran said of Spike, “He was a bright, gentle animal.
 He was on another plane of intelligence.
 This dog knew what we were saying to him.”